I used to hate the phrase “good enough”.

 Know what’s important.
 Focus your attention and energy there.
 Polish it until it shines.
 If it’s not important, it’s not where your attention should be, and “good enough” may be better for you than you realize.

 Question: How do you decide which tasks get polished to perfection, which get the “good enough” treatment, and which get dropped on the floor entirely?
-Share your thoughts in the comments, or on Twitter, LinkedIn, or Facebook.
+Share your thoughts in the comments, on Twitter, LinkedIn, or Facebook.